MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/universalprint-ddf-file.md

 # UniversalPrint DDF file

-This topic shows the OMA DM device description framework (DDF) for the **UniversalPrint** configuration service provider.
+This article shows the OMA DM device description framework (DDF) for the **UniversalPrint** configuration service provider.

 Looking for the DDF XML files?
 See [CSP DDF files download](configuration-service-provider-reference.md#csp-ddf-files-download).